-Mulching benefits your garden soil as well, because it adds nutrients to the soil as it breaks down, helping to build rich, fertile soil that plants love.
-But, believe it or not, there is a right way to spread mulch, and a wrong way.
+Mulching benefits your plants as well because it adds nutrients to the soil as it breaks down.
+This helps to build a rich, fertile growing medium that they love.

 How Often Should You Replace Mulch?

-Wood mulch will need to be replaced every 2-3 years.
-They do tend to fade though, so if it’s not time to replace your garden mulch, you can just fluff it up using a rake or your hands to refresh the look.
+Wood mulches need to be spread every 2-3 years.
+They do tend to fade though, so if it’s not time to replace it, you can just fluff it up using a rake or your hands to refresh the look.

-If you don’t get to it in the spring don’t worry, you can spread mulch in the garden anytime summer through the fall.
+If you don’t get to it in the spring, don’t worry.
+You can do it anytime, summer through the fall.

-The most common mistake people make is to pile the mulch around the base of plants and trees.
-This is very bad for the plant.
-Plants and tree trunks partially buried like this can end up having major issues with pests, disease and rotting.
+The most common mistake people make is to pile it around the base of plants and trees.
+This is very bad for them.

-It’s important to keep the mulch away from the base of the plants, so that there is plenty of air circulation around the stem.
-So, as you’re mulching plants, make sure that none of it is touching the stem.
-It’s easiest to do that if you use your hands when mulching your garden plants.
+It’s important to keep the mulch away from the base of the plants while spreading it, so that there is plenty of air circulation around the stem.

 How To Spread Mulch Step-By-Step